geavenx/.dotfiles/README.md

     ```

 3. **Using the Makefile:**
-    If you prefer using the Makefile for linking your dotfiles, you can run:
+    If you want to use stow for linking your dotfiles, you can run the makefile:
     ```bash
     make all
     ```